How to Build a Hamburger Menu in React

 npm install react-icons

-Within the Components folder, create another new folder named NavBar.
-It's a parent folder that'll hold files relevant to your hamburger menu.
+Within the Components folder, create a new subfolder named NavBar.
+This folder will contain all files related to your navigation menu.

-Within the NavBar folder, create the following components:
+Within the NavBar folder, create the following files:

 1. NavBar.css

-Create another new file named NavLinks.js and import the NavBar.css file you created earlier into it.
-For now, this component will be a stateless function component that only returns an unordered list of the items.
-The content of the unordered list should be what you intend to have in your navigation menu:
+Create a file named NavLinks.js and import the NavBar.css file into it.
+For now, this component will be a stateless function component that returns a list of menu items.

 //NavLinks.js